Americans with Disabilities Act (ADA)

 When creating an online course and using various online technologies (e.g., online video) it is critical to not only comply with Web Content Accessibility Guidelines but to intentionally structure a course to provide individuals equal access to all content and to best accommodate assistive technologies.

 The WSU Online team places ADA accessibility at the forefront of course and web design by creating mediated content in alternative formats, for example, but does not have the resources to do the same for third party websites or technologies utilized by a course.
 Third party websites, like YouTube or textbook sites, and third party technologies (e.g., e-readers) can offer various options for teaching and learning.
 Instructors can use these third party websites or technologies as additional resources, or as a major component of their course; where students engage with content and with peers, submit assignments, and take exams.
 If it is decided to use a third party website or technology, it is then the responsibility of the instructor to work with the student and the WSU Access Center to ensure that the course content is accessible.

 Your course syllabus must contain information regarding the availability of reasonable accommodation.
-An approved statement is available here.
+An approved Reasonable Accommodation statement is available from the University Syllabus.
 All WSU Online syllabi contain this information.

 The WSU Access Center is responsible to work with students to design needed reasonable accommodations.
 If a student informs you that they have a disability needing accommodation and/or requests an accommodation, you should refer the student to the WSU Access Center.
 Refer the student even if the student received accommodations from a previous school.